AMSUCF/Design-and-Dev/syllabus.md

 Students who represent the university in an authorized event or activity (for example, student-athletes) and who are unable to meet a course deadline due to a conflict with that event must provide the instructor with documentation in advance to arrange a make-up.
 No penalty will be applied.

 Students must notify their instructor in advance if they intend to miss class for a religious observance.
 For more information, see the [UCF policy](http://regulations.ucf.edu/chapter5/documents/5.020ReligiousObservancesFINALJan19.pdf).

-## COVID-19 Statements and Policies

-To protect members of our community, everyone is required to wear a facial covering inside all common spaces including [classrooms](https://policies.ucf.edu/documents/PolicyEmergencyCOVIDReturnPolicy.pdf).
-Students who choose not to wear facial coverings will be asked to leave the classroom by the instructor.
-If they refuse to leave the classroom or put on a facial covering, they may be considered disruptive (please see the Golden Rule for student behavior expectations).
-Faculty have the right to cancel class if the safety and well-being of class members are in jeopardy.
-Students will be responsible for the material that would have been covered in class as provided by the instructor.

-Depending on the course of the pandemic during the semester, the university may make changes to the way classes are offered.
-If that happens, please look for announcements or messages in Webcourses@UCF or Knights email about changes specific to this course.

-**COVID-19 and Illness Notification** – Students who believe they may have a COVID-19 diagnosis should contact UCF Student Health Services (407-823-2509) so proper contact tracing procedures can take place.
-Students should not come to campus if they are ill, are experiencing any symptoms of COVID-19, have tested positive for COVID, or if anyone living in their residence has tested positive or is sick with COVID-19 symptoms.
-CDC guidance for COVID-19 symptoms is [located here](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)

-Students should contact their instructor(s) as soon as possible if they miss class for any illness reason to discuss reasonable adjustments that might need to be made.
-When possible, students should contact their instructor(s) before missing class.

-**In Case of Faculty Illness** – If the instructor falls ill during the semester, there may be changes to this course, including having a backup instructor take over the course.
-Please look for announcements or mail in Webcourses@UCF or Knights email for any alterations to this course.